MrRincon/Bankers_Algorithm_Simulator/README.md

-# Simulation of Banker's Algorithm for Deadlock Avoidance using C++ or Bash
+# Simulation of Banker's Algorithm for Deadlock Avoidance using Bash

 THEORY
 Banker's algorithm is a deadlock avoidance algorithm.
 It is named so because this algorithm